Your shopping cart is empty. Go to Products/Subscriptions in the Members Area.

 Our Unique Opportunity

-As GPs, some of whom also work in both NHS and private ADHD clinics, we understand these issues from both sides and envisage ourselves playing a key part of improving patient services.
+As GPs, some of whom also work in both NHS and private neurodiversity/ADHD clinics, we understand these issues from both sides and envisage ourselves playing a key part of improving patient services.